oda-hub/linked-data-latex/README.md

 # Templating for scientific papers

+This helper allows to embed symbolic references to the data into the scientific paper.
-This helper framework aims to help establishing transparent data-to-paper flow, and features:
+The framework aims to help establishing transparent data-to-paper flow, and features:

 * based on [Jinja2](http://jinja.pocoo.org/docs/2.10/)
 * integraion with [Latex](https://www.latex-project.org/about/)